 Ohio’s municipal and mayor’s courts are trial courts located in townships and counties throughout the state.
 In fact, there are more than 120 of these courts throughout Ohio.
 As a result, if you face traffic tickets, non-traffic misdemeanors, small civil claims, or evictions in Rocky River, you may be required to attend a hearing in the Rocky River Municipal Court.

 The Rocky River Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Rocky River and often determines misdemeanor violations of both state laws and the City of Rocky River’s Ordinances.
+The Court has jurisdiction over the City of Rocky River and often determines misdemeanor violations of both state laws and the City of Rocky River’s Ordinances.

 If a case gets to the Rocky River Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Rocky River.